-BAU, Design College of Barcelona, has an Institutional Declaration to ensure a productive, safe and respectful work environment for everyone who is part, whether directly or indirectly, of the BAU community.
+BAU, College of Arts & Design of Barcelona, has an Institutional Declaration to ensure a productive, safe and respectful work environment for everyone who is part, whether directly or indirectly, of the BAU community.

 This Institutional Declaration includes the implementation of a Prevention and Action Protocol in the event of harassment as well as an Intellectual Property Management Protocol.